 Shirley has worked at the JHGC since 2014.
 She has a background in the hospitality industry, having owned a deli and a corporate catering business.
 Her lifelong interest is in the Holocaust and genealogy.

-Contact her for administrative and accounting queries, March of the Living adult delegation, as well as donations for the resource centre and inquiries for the March of the Living adult delegation,.
+Contact her for administrative and accounting queries, volunteering at the JHGC, Holocaust Survivor information, as well as donations for the resource centre and inquiries for the March of the Living adult delegation,.

-Contact her for partnership events and exhibitions with the JHGC, social media and marketing, as well as study trips to Rwanda/Poland/Germany.
+Contact her for partnership events and exhibitions with the JHGC.

 Rene has worked with the JHGC since 2014.
 She studied for a BA degree at Wits University in Law and Communications, as well as a Para Legal Diploma (USA) and a diploma in Jewish Studies (RSA).
 Rene was part of the Jewish Studies Department at King David Linksfield Highschool for 23 years.
 She has been the head of the March of the Living Youth tour for the past 12 years.

-Contact her for more information about educational programmes or March of the Living youth.
+Contact her for information on the March of the Living youth programme.

-Contact her for more information about educational programmes, as well as her amazing photography skills.
+Contact her for more information about the JHGC's activities.

-Courtneigh Cloud Bernstein, Lucky Previe Msimanga & Ntando Dlamini
+Courtneigh Cloud Bernstein, Lucky Previe Msimanga, Ntando Dlamini & Thabo Kgokong

 Issy's Coffee & Gift Shop Staff

 Courtneigh is the manager of Issy's Coffee & Gift Shop, opened in the name of her grandfather: Holocaust Survivor Israel Gurwicz.
 Courtneigh has been involved with the JHGC since 2015, volunteering with education and social media.
-She is supported by Lucky and Ntando in the daily runnings of the shop.
+She is supported by Lucky, Ntando and Thabo in the daily runnings of the shop.

-Contact Courtneigh for more information about the coffee and gift shop: selling your products, events and bookings.
+Contact Issy's for more information about the coffee and gift shop: selling your products, events and bookings.